- General Information

 - Contact Us

-A Library Access card is required for visitors who are not entitled to a St. John’s StormCard when seeking to gain access to the Queens Main Library.
+The Main Library in Queens is an academic library serving St. John’s students, faculty and employees.
+Individuals who do not qualify for a St. John’s StormCard may apply for a Library Access Card.
 Children and minors, under 18 years of age, are not eligible for the Library Access Card.

 A person in any of the following categories may request library access and borrowing privileges by applying for a Library Access card at the 3rd floor service desk, St. Augustine Hall: